-The Pompey Centre, is a medium size, city centre retail park, built on the former Railway Goods Yard at Fratton, it is home to a variety of retail businesses including DIY, fast food outlets, building supplies and a car service centre.
+The Pompey Centre, is a medium size, city centre retail park, it is home to a variety of retail businesses including DIY, fast food outlets, building supplies and a car service centre.

 The Pompey Centre occupies the former Fratton goods yard site, between Goldsmith Avenue and Rodney Road, opposite Fratton Park home of Portsmouth Football Club.